-Rewrite such policies to integrate both quality and safety features equally;
+- Rewrite such policies to integrate both quality and safety features equally;

-> - Significantly reduce total number of policies and procedures in the company; and
+- Significantly reduce the total number of policies and procedures in the company; and

-> - Ensure that bureaucratic functioning of safety and quality is inseparable.
+- Ensure that bureaucratic functioning of safety and quality is inseparable.

->

-> In short, the purpose of doing this is to marry quality and safety operations in a way that removes separation of concerns on conflict of safety/quality interest.
-Combining quality and safety policies/procedures involves restructuring sub items, such as checklists.
+In short, the purpose of doing this is to marry quality and safety operations in a way that removes the separation of concerns on conflict of safety/quality interest.
+Combining quality and safety policies/procedures involves restructuring sub-items, such as checklists.

->

-> 3 – Create Goals That Are QMS and SMS in Nature
+3 – Create Goals That Are QMS and SMS in Nature